Sherman Coolidge: Arapaho Priest in a Changing World

 “Coolidge himself,” the Tribune continued, “could be taken as an example of his contentions of the complete adaptability of the Aboriginal Indian to the customs, civilization and culture of the white man.”

-Born to Northern Arapaho parents and then adopted by a U.S. army officer and his wife around age eight, Coolidge was the literal embodiment of his own message.
+Born to Northern Arapaho parents and then adopted by a U.S. army officer and his wife around age nine, Coolidge was the literal embodiment of his own message.
 He believed that assimilation to Euro-American norms—inspired by conversion to Christianity—held the key to erasing not only conflict between whites and American Indians, but conflict among Indians themselves.
 Why Coolidge felt so strongly about the need for peace and intertribal harmony is a story rooted in the harrowing violence of his childhood.

 Early years and conflicts with the Shoshone